cu-uis/cu_base/README.txt

 Bootstrap theme for Drupal 8

-Bootstrap Barrio is a theme based on
+CU Base is a theme based on
 Bootstrap 4, a sleek, intuitive, and powerful front-end framework for faster and easier web development.
-Bootstrap Barrio focus on layout flexibility and customization using theme parameters.
+CU Base focus on layout flexibility and customization using theme parameters.

 - Layout is handle by Bootstrap.